waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Archived Hypotheses
 - **[ARCHIVED] Hypothesis (Victory Road 2F):** Interacting with Pikachu at (6, 11) failed to move him.
 He is a standard moving NPC who is currently blocking the 'steps' tile, which is the only path to the northern boulder.
 The only option is to wait for him to move on his own.
-- **[FALSIFIED] Victory Road 2F (Eastern Puzzle):** The agent's hypothesis that the southern boulder at (5, 15) could be pushed through a secret passage at (9, 15) was incorrect.
-The push from (4, 15) was blocked.
-The solution must involve the northern boulder at (6, 6).

 - **Horizontal Push Anomaly 2 (Victory Road 2F):** At (4, 16), pushing the boulder from (5, 16) to (6, 16) did not move the player character, contradicting the general horizontal push rule again.
 - **Future Tool Idea:** A `multi_step_boulder_pusher` tool that can take a sequence of push commands (e.g., from the puzzle_strategist_agent) and execute them automatically.
 This would automate non-linear boulder puzzles.
 - **[FALSIFIED] Victory Road 2F (Eastern Puzzle @ 10,17):** The agent's hypothesis, based on a system directive, that the southern boulder at (5, 15) could be pushed through a secret passage at (9, 16) was incorrect.
 The push was blocked.
 The solution must involve the northern boulder at (6, 6).